Diamko94/rentals1/State-Transitions1.md

 - Active → PartiallyClosed (if at least one Line-item is Returned or Repair and at least one is InUse)
 - Active → Closed (only if all Line-items are Returned and all Units in Order have status Available)
 - PartiallyClosed → Closed (only if all Repair-tickets manualy resolved)

-## Notes

-- PartiallyClosed is a final automatic Order state and cannot transition to Closed within the rental module